Splunk

 Configuration

-To use the splunk integration in your installation, add the following to your configuration.yamlThe configuration.yaml file is the main configuration file for Home Assistant.
+Optionally, add the following lines to your configuration.yamlThe configuration.yaml file is the main configuration file for Home Assistant.
 It lists the integrations to be loaded and their specific configurations.
 In some cases, the configuration needs to be edited manually directly in the configuration.yaml file.
 Most integrations can be configured in the UI.
-[Learn more] file.
+[Learn more] file for filtering which entities are sent to Splunk:

 splunk: